 The health and safety of your child is our first priority.
 We comply with various health and safety regulations and industry standards to ensure that we offer a safe environment.

-Camp Elphinstone is operating under the Provincial Health guidelines regarding COVID-19 and regularly consults with our local health department regarding any updates or changes to protocols.
-Detailed information on our YMCA Camp Elphinstone Overnight Camp Safety Plan will be provided on our website prior to the summer season.
+As per Provincial Health guidelines, Camp Elphinstone has transitioned from a COVID-19 Safety Plan to a Communicable Disease Safety Plan (see below).
+Camp Elphinstone regularly consults with our local health department regarding any updates or changes to protocols.